nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/FUNCTIONS_AS_PROPS.md

   return fetch(`http://localhost:5002/animals/${id}`, {
       method: "DELETE"
   })
-  .then(e => e.json())
+  .then(result => result.json())
 }
 ```
 We can now invoke `delete()` from anywhere.

-Before we include the delete functionality, consider following:
+Before we include the delete functionality in a component, consider following:
 * The discharge button will exist on the **`<AnimalCard />`** component.
 * When an animal is removed, our animals array within the parent's state will need to reflect the updated list of animals.

 ### Flow of events
 1. Click the discharge button
-2. Invoke a `handleDelete` function which will invoke the AnimalManager delete function, be sure to pass the id.
+1. Invoke a `handleDelete` function which will invoke the AnimalManager delete function, be sure to pass the id.
-3. Once an item is deleted, we should invoke the AnimalManager `getAll` function.
+1. Once an item is deleted, we should invoke the AnimalManager `getAll()` method.
-4. With new data, invoke `setState` and set animals equal to the new data.
+1. With new data, invoke `setState()` and set **animals** equal to the new data.
-5. Render is automatically called using the new state of animals.
+1. Render is automatically called using the new state of animals.
-6. **`<AnimalList>`** render maps over the data and displays cards for each animal.
+1. **`<AnimalList>`** render maps over the data and displays cards for each animal.

 **The component where state lives is the only place state can change.
 Children components cannot change state.**